Shraddha Srinath: Humour Is The Best Weapon To Bash Patriarchy

-Mumbai, Feb 23 (IANS) South Indian actress Shraddha Srinath says laughter is the best way to deal with the hard reality of patriarchy.
+Mumbai, Feb 23: South Indian actress Shraddha Srinath says laughter is the best way to deal with the hard reality of patriarchy.
 This was reflected in a social media comment she made shortly after actor Varun Dhawan’s marriage.

 Shraddha had written on Instagram, on January 24: “Another good actor bites the dust.
 Sad that we will not see him on screen again.
 Obviously, his wife and in-laws will not be okay with him acting with other heroines.
 Maybe he will switch to doing male-oriented films?
 But how to balance personal life and work-life ya.
 Tough.
 Will miss him.
 Congratulations though, Varun (sic).”